0065paula/docs/source/reference/ide/keyword.md

-# Part 2 - Reserved Keyword
+# Reserved Keyword

-The following keywoard are reserved, please don't use these for your resource's name.
+The following keywoard are reserved in the IDE, please don't use them for your resource's name:

 - self
 - this